Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Data preparation

 \section{Data preparation}

 Optical astrometry was automatically downloaded from the Minor Planet Center (MPC) on Mar 8, 2017~\citep{mpcdb}.
-Astrometry taken from non-stationary (generally, space-based) observatories was discarded.
+Astrometry taken from nonstationary (generally, space-based) observatories was discarded.
+The number of optical {\em observations} considered in this work is 379,434.
+Each optical observation yields two {\em measurements} of position on the plane of the sky.
 Radar astrometry was downloaded from the JPL Radar Astrometry Database \citep{radardb} and was discarded from MPC records to avoid duplication.
 In a few instances, previously unpublished radar data obtained by the authors were also used.
+The radar data considered in this work include 735 range measurements and 412 Doppler measurements.